Do you collect information from children under the age of 13?

-Basically, if your online business covers any subject matter that could appeal to children 13 and under or your service is used by sites that do, then you’ll need to make sure you are compliant with all requirements.
+If your business or website covers any subject matter that appeals to children 13 and under — or your service is used by sites that do — then you need to be fully compliant with COPPA.

-- names, addresses, and phone numbers of the site operators
+- names, addresses, and phone numbers of the site/service operators

 - type of information collected